2017-2018 Murrnong PDC

 Feb 10 & 11, Mar 17 & 18, Mar 31 & Apr 1, Apr 21 & 22, May 12 & 13

 (We understand that occasionally someone will have a dates clash.
 If you have to miss more than two of the days, we see about catching you up.)

 Where: Murrnong Farm is easily accessible by road or train, just at the end of the Violet Town main street, here, a very walk-able 1 km from the train station.
 We carpool to access other sites.

 Cost: $1090, includes 14 days covering all topics required to award you with your Permaculture Design Certificate & give you the tools to develop your own permaculture life practice.

-Friends’ discount: $1990 full PDC for two if you book with a friend.
+Friends’ discount: $1990 full PDC for two if you pay together.

 online, or contact us to discuss: